aipachakutiqwan/web-crawler/README.md

 ## How to run the application

-The console application will start up with the next command, set desired value for checking_period_seconds.
+The console web monitoring will start up with the below command, set desired value for checking_period_seconds.
 ```console
 python3 src/main_app.py --checking_period_seconds 1
 ```
-The application will produce the logs on the standard output and write some logging files in the folder ./logs
+The application will produce the logs on the standard output and write the logging files in the folder ./logs

 The web server will start up with the next command, it is possible to set proper port.